How features are calculated#

 Glossary

-spike : a single action potential as recorded on the probe, and detected in the data by the sorter.
+• spike : A single action potential, recorded on the probe and detected by the sorter.

-spike waveform : the waveform (i.e. voltage signal as detected on the probe) of a single spike.
+• spike waveform : The waveform (i.e. voltage signal as recorded on the probe) of a single spike.

-template : the canonical waveform that represents a unit.
-Can be thought of as the representative spike for a neuron (e.g. often it is computed as the average of all spike waveforms).
-Individual spike waveforms are similar to their template waveform.
+• template : The canonical waveform that represents a unit.
+Can be thought of as the representative spike for a unit (e.g. often it is computed as the average of all spike waveforms for a given unit).

-whitened template : A whitening transform is typically applied to the data during preprocessing, to remove correlations between channels.
+• whitened template : A whitening transform is often applied to the data during preprocessing, to remove noise correlations between channels.
 Whitening has the effect of concentrating a spike waveform onto fewer channels and significantly changing the data scaling.
 Waveforms are often extracted from whitened data, meaning the unit templates are whitened.
-The whitening operation can be applied via matrix multiplication with an ‘whitening matrix’ and reversed by application of the ‘inverse whitening matrix’.
+The whitening operation can be reversed by multiplication with the ‘inverse whitening matrix’.

-features.npycontains the PCA scores for each spike (i.e. by how much to scale the PC basis vectors to reconstruct the waveform).
+• PC features. features.npy contains the PCA scores for each spike (i.e. by how much to scale the PC basis vectors to reconstruct the spike waveform).
 Here we refer to these as PC features similar to Kilosort.

 An example waveform (y-axis is channel, x-axis is time).#